penguinite/nim-fp-suite/README.md

 You now have to manually find each antivirus company's email and forward the results to them. `nim-fp-suite` might in the future make this process easier, but I have decided not to implement it for now.

 Here is a [github repo that should help](https://github.com/yaronelh/False-Positive-Center)

+Note: The reason why issuing rescans is optional is because with GitHub Actions, I've setup a workflow to automatically do this with my own API key every day, so you should be able to just skip the second step. :-)

+## Archived VirusTotal data

+In the past, this repo used to only store the tools needed for email generation but i'd honestly like to merge this repo with the [nim-fp-data](https://github.com/penguinite/nim-fp-data) repo which archives historical VirusTotal data for Nim versions.

+I wanna do this mostly to lessen the burden of maintenance, but also I understand that most people cloning this repo are here for the tools and not the archived data and so it will be a waste of bandwidth to store that here.

+Maybe I could split the actual logic into a separate repo, but that means maintaining three repos.
+Or I could run the workflows on my personal server, and keep the data there, which is not that bad.